Gay Friendly Public Schools: Will New Program Ideas Decrease Violence and Tension?

 The Background: Why Create Gay-Friendly Schools?

-As the CNN report, “Chicago May Get Gay-Friendly High School,” reveals, school and community officials in Chicago created the proposal for the gay-friendly high school so that students of all sexual preferences and identities could attend school without feeling harassed or in danger.
+As the CNN report, “Chicago May Get Gay-Friendly High School,” reveals, school and community officials in Chicago created the proposal for a gay-friendly high school so that students of all sexual preferences and identities could attend school without feeling harassed or in danger.
 William Greaves, Chicago’s liaison to the gay and lesbian community, is one of the advocates for the new school and is also a contributor to the school’s proposed design.
-According to CNN, he proposed the “Social Justice High School-Pride Campus,” where approximately 600 students could attend school for college-prep courses.
+According to CNN, he suggested the “Social Justice High School-Pride Campus,” where approximately 600 students could attend school for college-prep courses.

 As Greaves describes: “‘We as a team saw many … lesbian, gay, bisexual, transgender, questioning [students] and their allies who were well integrated into the system and doing well academically,’ Greaves said, ‘but we saw just as many, if not more, who were isolated struggling, who were dropping out.’”
 As Greaves continues, he asserts that all students should feel safe, regardless of sexual orientation.

 In examining the creation of the preceding schools, such as New York’s Harvey Milk School (HMS), The New York Times reports that this school was initially created to allow students to “come to the school as runaways seeking help from its umbrella organization, the Hetrick-Martin Institute, a social-services agency that for 25 years has been ministering to ‘at risk’ gay teens.”
-Created in 1985, HMI became a place where displaced students and youths could come and safely earn their GED degree, as classes were taught by an instructor who was hired and approved by New York’s board of education.
+Created in 1985, HMI became a place where displaced students and youths could come and safely earn their GED degree, as classes were taught by an instructor hired and approved by New York’s Board of Education.
 This small program from the ‘80s, however, gained significant popularity as “over the next fifteen years, enrollment grew from 17 to 40 students—until Harold Levy, school chancellor under Mayor Rudy Giuliani, set the wheels in motion in 2001 for the expansion of Harvey Milk into an accredited, four-year, diploma-granting high school.”

 Essentially, both the Chicago and New York schools, along with the various gay-friendly school programs across the country, have created these organizations so that all students have access to a safe, well-rounded, and protected education.